dzvilius/synth-band-website/README.md

 #### Stories

-"As a fan, I want to listen to band music, so that I can hear the latest tracks."
+***"As a fan, I want to listen to band music, so that I can hear the latest tracks."***

-"As a fan, I want to view video clips, so that I can see the footage of recent tours."
+- As a fan, I want to open the album, so that I can start playing the track.
+  - [x] Get the 'Bandcamp' widget embed code
+  - [x] Should be flexible size (responsive)
+  - [ ] Test for play back on multiple devices

-"As a fan, I want to view photos, so that I can see the cool moments of the band."
+- As a fan, I want to view the list of albums, so that I can choose which one to listen.
+  - [x] Get the 'Bandcamp' widget embed code
+  - [x] Create a list of widget items using Bootstrap grid css
+  - [x] Should be flexible size (responsive)
+  - [ ] Test layout and widget sizes on multiple devices

-"As a fan, I want to purchase music tracks, so that I can listen to them whenever I want."
+***"As a fan, I want to purchase music tracks, so that I can support my favourite band."***

+- As a fan, I want to open the album, so that I can click on the Buy Now link.
+  - [x] Get the 'Bandcamp' widget embed code
+  - [x] Should be flexible size (responsive)
+  - [x] Make sure it links to and opens the correct album on the Bandcamp site
+  - [ ] Test purchase process on multiple devices

-"As a fan, I want to check tour dates, so that I know when they are coming to town."
+***"As a fan, I want to check tour dates, so that I know when they are coming to town."***

+- As a fan, I want to view the list of tour dates, so that I can pick a date.
+  - [x] Custom HTML & CSS
+  - [x] Display the tour date and venue
+  - [x] Mobile layout option
+  - [x] Tablet and Up layout option
+  - [ ] Test layout on multiple devices
+- As a fan, I want to buy tickets to the event, so that I can see my favourite band.
+  - [x] Display the button with 'Buy Ticket' text
+  - [x] Open new tab on button click
+  - [x] Custom button CSS styling
+  - [x] The button should link to '#' for demo purpose
+  - [ ] Test the Buy button on multiple devices

+***"As a fan, I want to view photos, so that I can see cool moments of the band."***

+- As a fan, I want to view the list of photos, so that I see what they are up to lately.
+  - [x] Get the latest photography from Instagram
+  - [x] Grid of photos using Bootstrap
+  - [ ] Check layout and responsiveness on multiple devices
+- As a fan, I want to open the photo, so that I can see more details.
+  - [x] Link each photo to the original source of the photo
+  - [x] Open each photo in new tab

+***"As a fan, I want to play music video clips, so that I can see cool footage."***

+- As a fan, I want to see the list of videos, so that I can pick one to watch.
+  - [x] Get the YouTube embed code
+  - [x] Should be flexible size (responsive)
+  - [ ]
+- As a fan, I want to play the video, so that I can see and hear my favourite track.
+  - [x] Open the video and play in full screen (default on mobile)
+  - [x] Open the video and play in small container (desktop mode)
+  - [ ] Test video playback on multiple devices

-"As a fan, I want to follow them, so that I can receive important updates fast."
+***"As a fan, I want to follow the band, so that I can receive important updates fast."***

+- As a fan, I want to click on social media icon, so that I can follow the band.
+  - [x] Get Font Awesome icons for each social media account
+  - [x] Link each icon to the corresponding account
+  - [x] Each link should open in new tab
+  - [ ] Test on multiple devices

+***"As a fan, I want to sign up for updates, so that I can receive important news about the music and events."***

+- As a fan, I want to enter my email address, so that I can get important updates or offers.
+  - [ ] Display the email input field using HTML5
+  - [ ] Test for empty field or incorrect email address

 ## Features

+- Valid HTML & CSS
+- Made for mobile first
-- Mobile-first
+- Browser tested
-- Responsive
+- Responsive navigation
-- Semantic
-- Navigation
-- Events
+- Events listing and ticket ordering
-- Gallery
+- Photo gallery from Instagram
-- Bandcamp
+- Bandcamp music widgets
-- SoundCloud
+- SoundCloud music player
-- YouTube
+- YouTube video player
+- Social media follow links

 _Features to be implemented in the future:_

+- Newsletter sign up
 - Instagram feed
+- Visual effects using CSS3

 ## Structure

-To learn more about the information architecture and the flow of this application, please view the [Mindmap](ux/v1/Mindmap_v1.png).
+To learn more about the information architecture and the flow of this application, please view the [mindmap](ux/v1/Mindmap_v1.png).

 ## Skeleton